Email signatures are great when they:

 Use a really short signature (your first name or initials) or no signature at all in internal emails as people already know who you are.

-Note #1: Use the long signature as your default in Outlook Web Access.
+Note #1: Use the short signature as your default in Outlook Web Access.

 Note #2: You can see Ulysses using this rule in practice, along with other best practices, on this short

 How to set it up in Outlook

 - Open Microsoft Outlook and go File | Options